gmarino2048/EECS-338-Final-Project/README.md

 Length of Array: 10, 20, 50, 100, 200, 500, 1000, 2000, 5000, 10000, 20000, 50000, 100000, 200000,
 500000, 1000000, 2000000, 5000000, 10000000, 20000000, 50000000, 100000000, 200000000, and 500000000

-Different Sorting Algorithms: Bubble, Quick, Merge
+Sorting Algorithms: Bubble, Quick, Merge

 Looking at the different parameters, it can be calculated that there will be 504 different data points to look at, with each algorithm having 168 points of data.